Panera Copycat Broccoli Cheddar Soup

 Servings 6

-This delicious and easy Broccoli Cheddar Soup recipe is a homemade version of the popular Panera soup, using pantry staples, all in one pot.
-It’s hearty, creamy, and boasts the most incredible flavor!
-Great for lunch or a weeknight dinner.
+This delicious and easy Broccoli Cheddar Soup recipe is a homemade version of the popular Panera soup.
+Simple to prepare, I’ve used pantry staples and cooked it all in one pot for a hearty, creamy soup that boasts the most incredible flavor!
+I love serving it for lunch or a light weeknight dinner.

 Pin this now to find it later